zerovm/zerovm-cli/doc/zapp-yaml.rst

   In addition a Zwift installation can offer a number of :term:`system images <system image>`.
-They will have to be installed by the system adminitrator of the system your users deploy the ZAR onto.
+They will have to be installed by the system adminitrator of the system your users deploy the ZAPP onto.
   Referencing a system image will cause it to be mounted as the root filesystem when nexe is executed.
 These are the initially supported system images: